-This facility operates on 13 hectares and specializes in the production and treating of railway ties and timbers.
-The facility includes three pressure treating cylinders for oil-borne preservatives, giving a combined annual treating capacity of approximately 100,000 cubic metres.
-This production facility also includes a prefabrication department which can produce flange, crossing and bridge timbers, a maintenance shop, and offices for production and wood procurement personnel.
+This facility specializes in the production and treating of railway ties and timbers.
+The facility includes three pressure treating cylinders for oil-borne preservatives, giving a combined annual treating capacity of approximately 43,000 cubic metres.
+The production facility also includes a prefabrication department which can produce flange, crossing and bridge timbers, a maintenance shop, and offices for production and wood procurement personnel.
 It has siding connecting it to the Buffalo and Pittsburgh railway lines.

-For the year ended December 31, 2022, approximately US\$724,000 in capital expenditures were made, primarily towards the replacement of a treating cylinder.
+For the year ended December 31, 2023, approximately US\$775,000 in capital expenditures were made, primarily towards track and crossing replacement and the replacement of a treating cylinder.